 Unique piece — hand-cut |

-The orange saturation is not uniform: in the central area, it tends towards a deeper terracotta red, and towards the edges, more translucent areas appear where light peach lets the light through.
-When held up to the light, the subtle banding characteristic of chalcedony becomes visible, especially in the thinner areas of the teardrop's perimeter.
-The flat back was prepared to sit cleanly on a bezel base; the teardrop silhouette allows the bezel to be built directly around the contour.
+The orange saturation is not uniform: in the central area, it tends towards a deeper terracotta red, and towards the edges, more translucent areas appear where light peach allows light to pass through.
+When the piece is held up to the light, the subtle banding characteristic of chalcedony becomes visible, especially in the thinner areas of the tear-drop's perimeter.
+The flat back was prepared to sit cleanly on a bezel base; the tear-drop silhouette allows the bezel to be built directly on the contour.

 -

-Bezel setting (925 silver or other metals) — the flat back suits a clean bezel; the contrast of orange on silver or copper is one of the most sought-after color pairs in artisan jewelry
+Bezel setting (925 silver or other metals) — the flat back is suitable for a clean bezel; the contrast of orange on silver or copper is one of the most sought-after color pairs in artisan jewelry

 -

-Pendants with silver mounting — the 20 × 16 mm format is classic for a main pendant; the apex of the teardrop serves as a natural point for the chain
+Pendants with silver settings — the 20 × 16 mm format is classic for a main pendant; the apex of the tear-drop serves as a natural point for the chain

 -

-Statement rings — the 6.5–7 Mohs hardness allows for daily wear; we prefer full bezel setting to protect the flanks from side impacts
+Statement rings — the 6.5–7 Mohs hardness allows for daily wear; we prefer full bezel settings that protect the flanks from side impacts

 -

-Wire wrap — an alternative for those working with wire wrapping; the rounded edges of the teardrop allow for smooth wraps without catching the wire
+Wire wrap — an alternative for those who work with wire wrapping; the rounded edges of the tear-drop allow for smooth wraps without snagging the wire

 Carnelian is one of the most documented minerals in jewelry history.
-Egyptians used it in signet rings and funerary amulets—the Eye of Horus was frequently carved from carnelian for its sun-associated hue.
-In Mesopotamia and classical Rome, it was the dominant stone for cameos and intaglios.
-Napoleon carried a carnelian seal as a personal talisman, recovered during the Egyptian campaign.
-Carnelian is traditionally linked with vitality, grounding, and personal presence.
+Egyptians used it in signet rings and funerary amulets —the Eye of Horus was frequently carved in carnelian due to its sun-associated hue—.
+In Mesopotamia and classical Rome, it was the dominant stone in cameos and intaglios.

-Natural carnelian shows internal banding visible when tilted against the light, with lighter and darker areas within the same orange tone.
-Dyed agate imitations tend to have a uniform, flat color, with dark edges where the dye accumulates.
-Under 10× magnification, genuine carnelian presents a matte microcrystalline texture; dyed pieces show internal cracks with an irregular concentration of pigment.
-Translucency in thin edges and subtle banding are the two most reliable signs of untreated carnelian.
+Natural carnelian shows internal banding visible when held up to the light and tilted, with lighter and darker areas within the same orange tone.
+Imitations of dyed agate tend to have a uniform, flat color, with dark edges where the dye accumulates.
+Under 10x magnification, genuine carnelian presents a matte microcrystalline texture; dyed pieces show internal cracks with irregular pigment concentration.

 Is it dyed?